 The Person Profile page is by far the most used and powerful page in Rock.
 This one page gives you a detailed picture of a person's involvement in your organization and the relationships between people.

-The page can be broken down into four main areas, which we'll discuss in detail below.
+The page can be broken down into four main bars.

-Person Bio
+Bio Bar

-The Person Bio gives you details and contact information about the individual.
+The Bio Bar gives you details and contact information about the individual.
 Here's a breakdown of this section.